Eurovision Song Contest 1999: Location

-The prospect of Israel staging the contest resulted in protest by members of the Orthodox Jewish community in the country, including opposition by the deputy mayor of Jerusalem Haim Miller to the contest being staged in the city.
-Additional concerns over funding for the event also contributed to speculation that the contest could be moved to Malta or the United Kingdom, the nations which had finished in the top three alongside Israel the previous year.
+The prospect of the contest being staged in Israel resulted in protest by members of the Orthodox Jewish community in the country, including opposition by the deputy mayor of Jerusalem Haim Miller to the contest being staged in the city.
+Additional concerns over funding for the event also contributed to speculation that the contest could be moved to Malta or the United Kingdom, the countries which had finished in the top three alongside Israel the previous year.
 Financial guarantees by the Israeli government however helped to ensure that the contest would take place in Israel.
 The possibility of holding the event in an open air venue was discussed, however concerns over security led to the choice of an indoor venue for the event.
 A tight security presence was felt during the rehearsal week as a precaution against potential disruption from Palestinian militant groups.